GreenComfyTea/OBS-Stats-on-Stream/README.md

 >**:pushpin: NOTE:**   If you don't need Twitch Bot functionality, you can use `Enable Bot` checkbox to disable it.
 You also don't need to type `Bot Nickname`, `Bot OAuth Password` and `Channel Nickname` in that case.

 >**:pushpin: NOTE:**   Bot only works on Twitch.
 I have no knowledge nor intentions to make it work on YT or any other platform.

+>**:pushpin: NOTE:**   If you use source code instead of the release page, the script will not come precompiled into one file, but instead will be composed of many files. `OBS-Stats-on-Stream.lua` file and a bunch of files in `modules` folder.
+The file and the folder must be located in the same place and in OBS you only need to add `OBS-Stats-on-Stream.lua` as a script.

 # Contribution